human-centered-ai-lab/HEROHE/README.md

 Commands : test/train testing
 Arguments:
---logs path/to/logdir Location of Tensorboard logs and model checkpoints if not set will create the folder logs_her2 in script root directory and save checkpoints there
+--logs path/to/logdir Location of Tensorboard logs and model checkpoints

+  If not set will create the folder logs_her2 in script root directory and save checkpoints there

---subdir /path/to/subdir/ Location of the subdirectory to save submission file to /path/to/subdir/ if not set will create folder submissions_her2 in script root directory and save CSV file there
+--subdir /path/to/subdir/ Location of the subdirectory to save submission file to /path/to/subdir/

+  If not set will create folder submissions_her2 in script root directory and save CSV file there

 --filename The filname of the generated CSV file (default)
   Default: Her2_test_results.csv